ro-double-b/RPFantasyDR_S9/open-items.md

 [ ] SECURITY
 [ ] restrict various characters in username and password [ ] GET USER OUT OF SCOPE
+[ ] WHAT DOES THROW ERROR DO AND WILL IT DISTROY MY SITE?!?!?!?

 [ ] do a run though of the season, with what you expect/test cases